 How to treat sensitive teeth during pregnancy

-To treat tooth sensitivity while pregnant, there are a number of things you can do, including:7
+To treat tooth sensitivity while pregnant, there are many you can do, including:6

 - Careful brushing and flossing twice daily

 - Avoiding sugary drinks like sodas or sweet teas

 - Replacing unhealthy snacks with vegetables and fruits